Peanut Kisses in Philippines: A Complete Food Lover's Guide

 Rancid or unusual smell when package is opened

 Peanuts can go rancid, producing a bitter, unpleasant smell.
-This indicates the product is no longer safe to consume.
+This indicates the product is no longer suitable for consumption.

 -